jnhansen/sense_week2/README.md

 On Linux and Mac:
 ```
-conda activate sense4
+conda activate sense
 jupyter notebook
 ```
-Note: Use `source activate sense4` if your version of conda is < 4.4.
+Note: Use `source activate sense` if your version of conda is < 4.4.

 On Windows:
 ```
-activate sense4
+activate sense
 jupyter notebook
 ```